You Can Use Silk Ties to Create Beautiful Dyed Easter Eggs—Here's How

 Cut your silk ties into large pieces to cover eggs.
 You'll need approximately one tie for every three eggs.
 We found the bottom third of the tie was large enough to cover one egg.
 Cut the tie down the middle and remove the inner fabric or foam from the tie and trim piece to cover the egg.
 Wrap the tie tightly around the egg, being careful not to crack the eggshell.
 Try to smooth any wrinkles or creases.
 The tighter you wrap it, the clearer the pattern will be.
 Cut a slightly larger square of white cotton fabric and wrap it around the tie-covered egg.
 This will help keep the dye from transferring to the other eggs as you boil them.
 Secure with plain white string ($3, The Home Depot) or a rubber band.

 Related: Learn How to Dye Eggs with Shaving Cream!

 Step 2: Cook Eggs

-Gently set your wrapped eggs into a low stockpot and cover with cold water.
+Gently set your wrapped eggs into a low stockpot ($28, Bed Bath & Beyond) and cover them with cold water.
 Be sure there's at least an inch of water covering the top of the eggs.
 Add 6 tablespoons of white vinegar.
 Over medium heat, slowly bring water to a boil and cook for a minimum of 20 minutes.
 Remove eggs and place them on a baking sheet lined with paper towels to cool.

 Step 3: Remove Fabric